 Visitors then walk through the mid-cabin and an area of extended exhibition space called 'Concorde Through the Decades'.
 In here is a selection of seats that Concorde flew with during its operational life covering the 70s, 80s, and 90s.
 These include a pair of the plush blue leather Terence Conran designed seats that most of the British Airways Concordes were fitted with up until their retirement.
 The seat tray tables are complete with unique Concorde crockery and cutlery and general Concorde memorabilia.
 The wall panels, hat racks and forward bulkheads in this area are all that now exists of Delta Golf's original interior.
 Also on show in here are two large test equipment racks that were original fitted in Delta Golf's aft hold during the 1970s.

 On the way out visitors have an opportunity to view (but, unfortunately, not enter) Delta Golf's cockpit.
 This has been completely re-fitted with instruments, flight controls and crew seats.
 The cockpit of Concorde really is a sight to behold with its myriad of dials and switches and is a glimpse back at 1960s technology and the days when it took a minimum of 3 people to fly an airliner.
 It can also be seen here just how small the flightdeck of a Concorde really is - especially when compared to other airliners.
-When visitors leave Delta Golf there is a chance for people to sign the visitors book and record what they thought of the experience.
+When visitors leave Delta Golf there is a chance for them to sign the visitors book.

 Admission Prices/Opening Times:

 The Concorde Experience requires a small additional charge on top of museum admission[why?].
-Boarding cards can be purchased from the main entrance on weekdays or from the ticket office in the building behind Concorde at weekends or during school holidays.
-For opening times and the latest prices for both Concorde and general museum admission, click here to visit the official Brooklands Museum website.
+Boarding cards can be purchased from the ticket office in the 4D Theatre building next to Concorde.
+For opening times and the latest prices for both Concorde and general museum admission, click here to visit the official Brooklands Concorde website.

 Brooklands Museum is located in Weybridge, Surrey in South East England.
 Click on the map on the left for detailed instructions of how to get there.